Advice > Software engineering

 The questions you'll be asked in engineering manager interviews can be boiled down into three broad categories.
 Here is a breakdown of each type, showing the frequency at which they appeared in the 200+ questions we’ve analyzed from leading tech companies:

-1. Behavioral questions (high frequency) test your ability to lead people and projects while working with cross-functional teams.
+1. Leadership questions (high frequency) test your ability to lead people and projects while working with cross-functional teams.

 2. System design questions (medium frequency) test your technical knowledge, your thought process, and your familiarity with architecture and scaling.